mia-platform/documentation/docs/software-catalog/overview.md

 ![overview table](./img/table-overview.png)

-Here are the **key challenges** that a software catalog addresses:
+Here are the **key challenges** that a software catalog addresses.

-- **Lack of visibility**: Without a centralized system, it’s difficult to keep track software assets and their health, leading to confusion and inefficiency.
+- **Lack of visibility**: without a centralized system, it’s difficult to keep track software assets and their health, leading to confusion and inefficiency.

-- **Duplication of efforts**: Without a software catalog, teams may unknowingly develop or maintain duplicate services or tools, wasting time and resources.
+- **Duplication of efforts**: without a software catalog, teams may unknowingly develop or maintain duplicate services or tools, wasting time and resources.

-- **Onboarding and knowledge transfer**: New team members or teams may struggle to understand the existing software lecosystem without a complete catalog, which can slow down the onboarding and knowledge transfer process.
+- **Onboarding and knowledge transfer**: new team members or teams may struggle to understand the existing software ecosystem without a complete catalog, which can slow down the onboarding and knowledge transfer process.

-- **Accountability and ownership**: Without defined ownership details, it becomes challenging to assign responsibility for maintaining and updating software, leading to delays in issue resolution.
+- **Accountability and ownership**: without defined ownership details, it becomes challenging to assign responsibility for maintaining and updating software, leading to delays in issue resolution.

 ## Items

-An Item is the basic unit of the Software Catalog and represents a software resource available for use within Mia-Platform projects.
+An **item** is the basic unit of the Software Catalog and represents a software resource available for use within Mia-Platform projects.

-Software catalog immagine

 ### Item types

 The catalog supports the following item types:

-- *Plugin*: a ready-to-use microservice that can be easily integrated;
+- *plugin*: a ready-to-use microservice that can be easily integrated;
-- *Template*: a basic repository with boilerplate code to start creating a microservice;
+- *template*: a basic repository with boilerplate code to start creating a microservice;
-- *Example*: a pre-configured model with business logic, ready to modify for custom needs;
+- *example*: a pre-configured model with business logic, ready to modify for custom needs;
-- *Application*: a set of resources that includes plugins, templates, examples and other components;
+- *application*: a set of resources that includes plugins, templates, examples and other components;
-- *Infrastructure Resource*: defines custom objects beyond the standard Console-supported resources;
+- *infrastructure Resource*: defines custom objects beyond the standard Console-supported resources;
-- *Side car*: a secondary container that enhances microservices with features like security, logging, or data synchronization;
+- *sidecar*: a secondary container that enhances microservices with features like security, logging, or data synchronization;
-- *Proxy*: centralizes external API access and cross-namespace microservice communication, simplifying configuration;
+- *proxy*: centralizes external API access and cross-namespace microservice communication, simplifying configuration;
-- *Extension*: expands the Console with custom sections.
+- *extension*: expands the Console with custom sections.

 Please refer to [this documentation](/marketplace/add_to_marketplace/create_your_company_marketplace.md#item-types) for more details on item types.